q-nick/eslint-config-turbocharge/README.md

      |- .eslintrc.json
 ```

-but thet are a bit different from basic example, you will have to to put `"root": true` in them:
+but they are a bit different from basic example, you will have to to put `"root": true` in them:
 frontend:
 ```
 {